 • I will not trick, pressure, manipulate, or distort the differences & I want your unpressured, clear, honest views of our differences

 • I give you my loving, honest respect & I want your caring-confronting response

+These are attitudes Linda and I learned and practice.
 These teachings have been so important to us!
 As a young married couple we saw, lived-out before our eyes and ears, how to be loving and truthful even when you don’t like each other at the moment.
 Even when you are angry.